 This experiment led me to start researching addictions.
-I discovered that a substance becomes addictive when it triggers a usual amount of dopamine in your brain, creating brain fog, killing motivation, destroying discipline, lowering overall energy and self-esteem.
+I discovered that a substance becomes addictive when it triggers an unusual amount of dopamine in your brain, creating brain fog, killing motivation, destroying discipline, lowering overall energy and self-esteem.

-Dopamine became my enemy, so I restricted all dopamine generating activities.
+Dopamine became my enemy.
+I restricted all dopamine generating activities.

 That got me thinking.

 If I enjoyed the benefits of that much energy by the mere act of cutting porn and fap, what level of energy could I reach if I cut ALL addictive substances?